Interior Painting

 High-Risk Construction Work Categories

-Under Australian WHS Regulations (351 - Hazardous Chemicals, Schedule 10 - Prohibited Substances), this work is classified as high-risk due to:
+Under Australian WHS Regulations (Chapter 7 Part 7.1 - Hazardous Chemicals (Reg 328-378, including Reg 351 - Health monitoring); Chapter 7 Part 7.2 - Lead (Reg 392-438); Schedule 10 - Prohibited Carcinogens, Restricted Carcinogens and Restricted Hazardous Chemicals), this work is classified as high-risk due to:

 - Work involving hazardous chemicals (Paints contain VOCs (volatile organic compounds) and solvents.
 Ventilation and respiratory protection required.)